• RSS

 Wednesday, May 28th, 2008

 When I was going through the Army LPN program at Ft.
-Sam Houston, part of our course requirements was doing clinical rotations on the various floors and sections of the hospital.
-Most of the job was becoming familiar with doing complete patient assessments, charting, and basic procedures; ie: dressing changes, moving the patients, etc. One of my classmates whom I was paired with one day, learned a very valuable lesson.
+Sam Houston, pharm part of our course requirements was doing clinical rotations on the various floors and sections of the hospital.
+Most of the job was becoming familiar with doing complete patient assessments, buy charting, medic and basic procedures; ie: dressing changes, moving the patients, etc. One of my classmates whom I was paired with one day, learned a very valuable lesson.

 My partner that day (who I will refer to as PFC Mybad) was taking care of a young man on a medical/surgical ward.
 That means all the serious problems he had were treated and he was now recovering.
 The morning routine was pretty simple: go in, greet the patient, do a physical assessment, change the linens if necessary, and ask if there’s anything they need prior to morning medication rounds.
 Unfortunately, Mybad forgot one key element at the beginning of this encounter.
 She failed to read the man’s chart to get a history of his current condition.